tytydraco/yessleep/out/There_are_worse_things_than_an_alien_abduction.md

 I picked up a little black orb from the couch that I figured must be some kind of remote control, but when I tried to press it, it didn’t respond.
 I slipped it into my pocket and kept looking around.
 Surrounding the seat were a few dozen open containers that reeked of alcohol and seawater.

+Then I found the bones.
+They were definitely human, though some had been crushed beyond recognition.
+They stood in a disgusting pile on top of some filthy bowls.
+I took a step back, ready to sprint.

-I was about to try drinking out of one when a loud voice shouted to put my hands on my head and turn around.
+That’s when a loud voice shouted to put my hands on my head and turn around.

 Shit, I thought, cops.
+I was half freaking the fuck out, and half relieved it wasn’t ET popping in to make me its next dinner.

 But it was a hundred times worse.
 Staring back at me were two guys in their twenties, both wearing blue bandanas and pointing handguns at me, cocked to the side like they’d just watched Pulp Fiction.